 The traditional pharmaceutical business model, designed decades ago, has been supported largely by a population of around 600 million, mostly throughout the US and Western Europe.
 This model has helped in the fight against diseases from HIV/AIDS to cancer.

 The challenge: this model risks leaving behind 6 billion people.

 These are people mostly in low- and middle-income countries, facing diseases not often experienced in developed markets and often unable to afford treatment.

 Recognising this trend, over the last decade, we have made industry leading changes to modernise and re-shape our business.
 These changes are helping us to address the needs not just of the 600 million, but of all 7 billion around the world, and to ensure our long-term sustainability and profitability.

 Here are some of the changes we have made:

-- To ensure access for those who need it most, we have pioneered a tiered pricing approach, capping the prices of our medicines in LDCs at no more than 25% of prices charged in developed countries.
-We’re also re-investing 20% of profits made in LDC back into healthcare infrastructure in those countries.
-This focus on higher-volume, lower-margins has been good for business and society.
-Since 2009 we’ve re-invested 20% of our profits back into 35 LDCs, helping support the training of 40,000 frontline health workers and reaching 11 million people.
+To ensure access for those who need it most, we have pioneered a tiered pricing approach, capping the prices of our medicines in LDCs at no more than 25% of prices charged in developed countries.
+We’re also re-investing 20% of profits made in LDCs back into healthcare infrastructure in those countries - since 2009 we’ve re-invested 20% of our profits back into 35 LDCs, helping support the training of 40,000 frontline health workers and reaching 11 million people.

 At the heart of FORTUNE’s “Change the World” list is a belief that good business is also good for society.
 Our focus on improving access and affordability, regardless of where people live or their ability to pay, makes both moral and business sense.